Super Bowl LII: Pre-game notes

+This was the fifth meeting between teams from Boston and Philadelphia for a major professional sports championship.
+This previously occurred in two World Series (1914, 1915), the 1974 Stanley Cup Final, and Super Bowl XXXIX in 2005.

 This game was a rematch of Super Bowl XXXIX.
 Only one player, Patriots starting quarterback Tom Brady, remained on either roster from that contest.
 Bill Belichick, the Patriots' head coach in that contest, also remained in that position.
 Two Eagles, running back LeGarrette Blount and defensive lineman Chris Long, had been Patriots in Super Bowl LI, the previous year's Super Bowl.
 The Eagles were 1–4 against the Brady/Belichick era Patriots prior to this game (excluding preseason), including Super Bowl XXXIX.
 Philadelphia's lone win was a 35–28 victory at Gillette Stadium, week 13 in December, during their relatively weak 2015 season.
 The Eagles were behind 14–0, then proceeded to rally for 35 points and hold the Patriots to only two more touchdowns, allowing the visitors to finally get their revenge for eleven years prior.

 The Patriots were the designated home team for Super Bowl LII, because the AFC team is the designated home team in even-numbered years and the NFC team in odd-numbered years.
 As the designated home team, the Patriots chose to wear their road white jerseys with navy blue pants, becoming the sixth team to wear their white jerseys as the home team and the third team to wear white in back-to-back Super Bowls, following the Dallas Cowboys in Super Bowls XII and XIII and again in Super Bowls XXVII and XXVIII.
 The Eagles therefore wore their standard home uniform of midnight green jerseys with white pants; the same two uniforms were worn when they faced off in Super Bowl XXXIX, but with the Eagles as the "home" team.
 Twelve of the previous 13 Super Bowls had been won by teams wearing white jerseys.
 The last team to win a Super Bowl while wearing their home uniforms was the Green Bay Packers in Super Bowl XLV (who, coincidentally, had also worn green jerseys).

 Gambling establishments had the Patriots as 5 ½ point favorites and projected 47 ½ points scored.